 The good news about investing in relationship marketing is that you can measure the results and show these to Management.
 There’s bad news too!
-You can’t hide behind, “But the business would have declined even more without it,” excuse unless it’s true.
+You can’t hide behind, “But the business would have declined even more without it,” excuse unless it’s actually true.

-Improve ROI Of Your Loyalty Programs
+8 Tips That Improve ROI Of Your Loyalty Programs

 A) Start with your objectives and strategy.
 If you don’t know what you are trying to accomplish, you’ll never be able to determine whether you did it, and you’ll likely waste a LOT of money along the way.
-While you’re at it, make sure your objectives and strategies are consistent with those of your organization and get senior Management buy-in.
+While you’re at it, make sure your objectives and strategies are consistent with those of your organisation and get senior management buy-in.
 Otherwise, your efforts may be doomed from the start.

 - Examples of objectives: Increase sales by x% over the next 12 months; improve profitability by y% within the next 3 years, etc.